BlockstreamResearch/bip-frost-dkg/README.md

 Every participant can invoke Eq(x) with an input value x.
 Eq may not return at all to the calling participant, but if it returns, it will return True (indicating success) or False (indicating failure).
  - True means that it is guaranteed that all honest participants agree on the value x (but it may be the case that not all of them have established this fact yet).
 This means that the DKG was successful and the resulting aggregate key can be used, and the generated secret keys need to be retained.
  - False means that it is guaranteed that no honest participant will output True.
 In that case, the generated secret keys can safely be deleted.
+TODO: I (Jonas) don't think this is correct anymore: when our Eq returns false, it can happen that some other signer's Eq does return True.

 As long as Eq(x) has not returned for some participant, this participant remains uncertain about whether the DKG has been successful or will be successful.
 In particular, such an uncertain participant cannot rule out that other honest participants receive True as a return value and thus conclude that the DKG keys can be used.
+TODO: I (Jonas) think it's fine now to delete the DKG state (but not the seed!) after a timeout: if Eq timeouts for signer S but some other signer considers the DKG successful, they can convince signer S with recovery data.
 As a consequence, even if Eq appears to be stuck, the caller must not assume (e.g., after some timeout) that Eq has failed, and, in particular, must not delete the DKG state and the secret key material.

 TODO Add a more concrete example with lost funds that demonstrates the risk?